Mxia09/attack-on-python/journals/jorge_landeros.md

 - Thursday:

-  1. I worked on the project for a short time as I was more focused on Data Structures
+  1. I worked on the project for a short time as I was more focused on Data Structures for the day.

 - Friday:
   1. Issue Stories:
      We created user stories to start us off in our project to start coding.
-  2. Docker containers
-  3. wireframe
-  4. Logo

 # **Week 14**